top of page

 You don't have to compete to enjoy the CWIF!

 • Spectator Tickets are available to purchase for the final!
-(More info to follow soon)
+SOLD OUT

 The main centre and Unit E are CLOSED all day to the public, these sessions are for competitors only.